pandorabots/pandorabots.github.io/_modules/mitsuku.md

       <template><star/></template>
     </category>

 This category will now capture all responses returned by the module.
-You can write additional patterns beginning with XMITSUKUMODULE to capture certain responses.
+You can then write additional patterns beginning with XMITSUKUMODULE to capture certain responses.
 For example, to handle a recursion error gracefully:

     <category>
       <pattern>XMITSUKUMODULE XRESPONSE TOO MUCH RECURSION IN AIML</pattern>